Estimating Nonseparable Selection Models: A Functional Contraction Approach: Monte Carlo Simulations

+Figures \ref{fig:compare_cdf_x2} and \ref{fig:compare_cdf_x4} provide a visual illustration of these results.
+We can see that across all simulation designs, the estimated CDFs of $log(price)$ for both alternatives produced by our functional contraction approach closely track the true CDFs, as indicated by the black curves with ``+'' markers and the red solid curve in Figures \ref{fig:compare_cdf_x2} and \ref{fig:compare_cdf_x4}.
+By comparison, the biases of the Heckman two-step method (blue dashed curves) and the quantile selection model (purple dash–dotted curves) can be substantial, particularly in DGPs 3 and 4.
+The direction and magnitude of these biases also vary with the values of the observable covariates.

-Our method requires that the functional form of the selection function is known to econometricians.
-To assess the performance of our estimator when the selection function is misspecified, we conduct a series of Monte Carlo simulations.
-Specifically, we consider a scenario where the econometrician assumes that $\varepsilon$ follows a logistic distribution, while it is actually generated from a normal distribution.
-In Tables \ref{table:est_theta_misspec}--\ref{table:est_price_misspec} in Appendix \ref{sec:tables_app}, we report the estimation results for the utility parameters and CDFs of log(price) under this misspecification.
-Although we observe a 7–8\% bias in the utility parameters, our estimator for the offered price distributions performs well.
-The integrated squared bias and mean squared errors of the CDFs remain close to those in Table \ref{table:est_price_N1000}.
-This exercise suggests that our estimator for the offered price distributions is robust to misspecification of the selection function, a valuable feature in practice, especially when the econometrician lacks prior knowledge about the form of the selection function.
+Our method requires the econometrician to correctly specify the functional form of the selection function.
+To evaluate how the estimator performs under misspecification, we conduct a series of Monte Carlo simulations in which the econometrician assumes that $\varepsilon$ follows a logistic distribution, while in truth it is generated from a normal distribution.
+In Tables \ref{table:est_theta_mis}--\ref{table:est_price_mis} in Appendix \ref{sec:tables_app}, we report the estimation results for the utility parameters and CDFs of $log(price)$ under this misspecification.
+For the utility parameters, we rescale the estimates by the scale parameter of the logit model to make them comparable to those in the original probit specification.
+After this adjustment, the biases are small.
+The estimator for the offered price distributions also performs well: the integrated squared biases and mean squared errors of the CDFs remain close to those in Tables \ref{tab:est_price1} and \ref{tab:est_price2}.
+These results suggest that the estimator of the offered price distributions may be relatively insensitive to moderate misspecification of the selection function.
+This property could be useful in practice, particularly when limited prior information is available regarding the appropriate functional form.